mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 26 May 2025

-- The average temperature today is 16.42˚C,
+- The average temperature today is 15.86˚C,
-- With highs of 17.19˚C and lows of 15.47˚C,
+- With highs of 16.75˚C and lows of 14.97˚C,
-- It may feel like 15.76˚C with scattered clouds
+- It may feel like 15.09˚C with few clouds
-- The wind speed is 5.66m/s and visibility is 10000m
+- The wind speed is 6.69m/s and visibility is 10000m
-- The pressure is 1015hPa and humidity is 63%
+- The pressure is 1015hPa and humidity is 61%
 - The sun will rise at 04:00 and set at 20:10

 <!-- weather_marker ends -->